snubwoody/wakunguma.com/src/articles/rust-compile-times.md

 > The system linker on many platforms is slow and doesn't have multi-threading.

+## Dependencies
+One issue I don't see brought up, is how rust's stronger dependence on libraries means that popular crates that are slower to compile will end up *affecting* all the downstream crates.
+In a lot of other languages the standard library has more built-in functionality which means there's generally less use of libraries.
+Even in javascript if you are strict with dependencies you can eliminate most and only depend on a few important ones.

+Rust, however, has a more minimal standard library, so it's fairly common to see a crate with a lot of dependencies.
+So one 'bad actor' in the chain affects everyone downstream.
+I think this is where a lot of the complaints come from.
+If you write a build script that takes 10 minutes, that's on you, and you accept that.
+On the other hand, if you pull in a dependency that takes 30 minutes to compile, there's definitely some feeling of "I didn't choose this".

 ## Linking

 By default, rust uses the system linker on most platforms.
-On most platforms the system linker is slow, single threaded and is **very** important, so work isn't always done the linker to improve compile times.
+On most platforms the system linker is slow, single threaded and **very** important, so work isn't always done the linker to improve performance.

 `ldd` is now the default linker on Linux...